Dr. Feelgood (Mötley Crüe song)

 "Dr. Feelgood" is a song by American heavy metal band Mötley Crüe.
 It was released as the lead single from their fifth studio album of the same name.

 "Dr. Feelgood" is Mötley Crüe's only gold single in the U.S. In 2009, it was ranked the 15th greatest hard rock song of all time by VH1.

 Theme and musical style

 The tune explores the intersection of the LA Sunset Strip scene and drugs, depicting a drug dealer.
 This track marks a departure from the band's earlier musical style, introducing a funk rock groove and more sophisticated lyrics that deviate from their previous straightforward riffing and simpler lyrical approach.

 Critical reception

 Upon release, David Giles of British magazine Music Week left a mixed review of the single.
 He called the song "almost funky furore, at the point where metal meets boogie" but "where the sound should be huge and fulsome, it is disappointingly trebly."
+Juke called it, "face-sucking, crotch-throbbing metal lust pop played by the best bad boys in the biz."